keploy/community-blog/clz28qkep000q08miax4o1sd8.md

 ## **What is The Difference Between TDD and BDD?**

-While they both share some similarities, there are quite a few key differences that set them apart!
-Such as :
+Although there are some similarities between tdd vs bdd, but there are a quiet a lot of differences too!
+So, here I’m listing the major differences between both of them:

 | **Aspect** | **Test-Driven Development (TDD)** | **Behavior-Driven Development (BDD)** |
 | --- | --- | --- |